How to Organize an Assembly

 Spell out how you intend to structure the time.
 Don’t overschedule!
 Make time and space for informal conversation before and after the main event.
 Often, the most important initiatives arise out of informal conversation by the snack table.

 Be clear from the outset whether the assembly is intended to be a decision-making space, and if so, what the process for making decisions will be.
 It can be difficult to reach consensus in an open assembly comprised of a diverse crowd without preexisting shared commitments; it may make more sense to focus on sharing information and ideas so that the participants can make decisions and take on commitments autonomously.
-If you are organizing an open assembly, it may not make sense to think of it as a single social body, but rather as a space of encounter where multiple social bodies can form, interchange perspectives, and embark on projects.
+If you are organizing an open assembly, it may not make sense to think of it as a single social body, but rather as a space of encounter where multiple social bodies can form, interchange perspectives, and embark on different projects.

 Plan your time according to your goals.
 If your objective is to connect people to local organizing in the face of an emergency, you could begin by inviting organizers to announce existing local projects and upcoming events, then invite people to propose new projects, then break out into groups to discuss the proposals, and conclude by coming back together to share the results and planning for the future.
 Alternatively, if your goal is to formulate a collective strategy, you could begin by opening a space to propose questions, then break out into groups to discuss them.